w3c/epub-tests/docs/contributing.md

 * `name`: The name of the reading system.

-* `variant` (optional): The name of the reading system variant.
+* `variant` (optional): The name or properties of the reading system variant.
 Typical values may be `Android,` `iOS`, or `Web`, if one implementation (i.e., sharing the same `name` value) has specific versions running in those environments.
+In addition to the properties of the reading system, testers may also include information on how the tests were run, for example, if a screen reader was used with the reading system.

 * `ref` (optional): A URL that creates a link on the name of the reading system in the implementation report.

 * `tests`: An object with the list of the implementation results.
 Each key is a test's unique identifier (its `dc:identifier`) with a value of `true`, `false`, or `null` for a test that passes, fails, or is not tested, respectively.
-If a test is not listed, or its value is `null`, the implementation report will show a value of N/A, indicating that the implementation has not run the test.
+If a test is not listed, or its value is `null`, the implementation report will show a value of N/A, indicating that the implementation has not run the test or that the test is not applicable to that reading system.

 Here is an example of a small test report: